Understanding Hybrid Workers’ Behaviour – HR Challenges in 2022

 Hiring Challenges in 2022 – Understanding Hybrid Workers’ Behaviour

-Assuming education, skills and, where possible, experience is equal, an employer should screen their prospect list using our assessment analysis that measures the candidate’s POS (Potential of Success) score.
-This POS score is a benchmark that compares the prospects eighty-five Personality DNA traits to the twenty-three traits high-performers share in a comparative function.
+Assuming education, skills, and, where possible, experience are equal, an employer should screen their prospect list using our assessment analysis, which measures the candidate’s POS (Potential of Success) score.
+This POS score is a benchmark that compares prospects’ 85 Personality DNA traits to the 23 traits high-performers share in a comparative function.
 The POS score is an effective pre-interview screening tool when applied to a lengthy medium list of prospects.

 “Effective Hybrid Workers Score High in Conscientiousness and Industriousness”